Sifrei Kodesh: Musar

 While the study of musar (spiritual and interpersonal self-improvement) always existed in Jewish circles, it became more widespread with the start of Musar movement in the nineteenth century.
 The classic musar library of Shaarei Teshuvah, Chovot HaLevavot, Maalot HaMiddot, Orchot Tzaddikim, Mesillat Yesharim, and Derech Hashem was later expanded with the writings of rabbis and mashgiachs after the Musar movement began.
 Later works include Rabbi Yisrael Salanter's Or Yisrael, Rabbi Simcha Zissel Ziv's Chochmah U'Mussar, Rabbi Yosef Yozel Horowitz's Madreigas HaAdam, Rabbi Eliyahu Dessler's Michtav MeEliyahu, Rabbi Yeruchom Levovitz's Daas Chochmah U'Mussar and Daas Torah, Rabbi Chaim Shmuelevitz's Sichos Musar, and Rabbi Shlomo Wolbe's Alei Shur.

+Chabad emphasis on sefarim and home libraries

+Contemporary Hasidic perspectives on the place of sefarim in daily life include initiatives by Chabad emphasizing both scholarly engagement and the physical presence of holy books in the home.
+In the 1970s, the Lubavitcher Rebbe initiated the Bayis Malei Sefarim ("House Filled with Books") campaign, encouraging Jewish families to establish and maintain collections of Torah literature in their homes.
+As explained by a host on the Jewish educational platform 18Forty, this was “the mitzvah to have a house full of books… If you have a house full of books, your life is going to look differently… It’s part of your life”.